What is Qualitative Research and When Should You Use It?

 Sometimes we are so hypnotized by data, we gaze past our own humanity.

 Qualitative research is the poetry that complements your data.
 It’s the bridge that helps you understand the emotions that drive behavior and the feelings that precede decisions.
+It’s used to gain an understanding of people’s reasons, opinions, motivations and thoughts.

-Quantitative data like surveys and dashboards can tell you which markets are buying honey cereals, which age groups are likely to see your advertising and what your market share is.
+Quantitative data, like surveys and dashboards, can tell you which markets are buying honey cereals, which age groups are likely to see your advertising and what your market share is.
 But it can’t as easily explain why people reason as they do.

 Types of Qualitative Research